 Mounting it too low on the windshield or in the middle can hurt the driver’s visibility.
 It could also be against the law.

 Try to put the camera in a spot that lets you see the road clearly.
+Many experts recommend placing it behind the rearview mirror or just to the side, in the passenger-side area, to minimize obstruction.

 Angling for Clear Footage